mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

 - a structure of messages should be definable
 - a notification should use Microsoft Adaptive Cards
 - an opportunity to add a user to any of two predefined custom groups
-- posting of messages on MS Teams application should be possible
+- a possibility of posting messages on MS Teams application

 #### The solution meeting all the requirements can be achieved in a few steps:
 - Enter the *Access Request Settings* interface and enable *Allow access requests* option.
 Select an account to receive standard messages.
 Otherwise, the access requests feature is disabled.